Career Timeline

 Applied AI and Platform Modernisation (2024-Present)

-- Leading a complete platform migration from IBM Cloud to Microsoft Azure
+• Completed a full platform migration from IBM Cloud to Microsoft Azure — on time, within budget, with zero customer impact

 Where This Leads

-If you've read this far, we probably have something to talk about.
+If you've read this far, you already know whether we have something to talk about.